Epiphone Les Paul 100 Review

 – Sound :

-The output of the LP-100 is a trigger to anyone who appreciates good sound and a smooth rhythm pick up.
+The output of the LP-100 is a trigger to anyone who appreciates good sound and a smooth rhythm.
 The bold toned beauty calls out to most people and because a good tone mostly depends on the amplifier.
 Therefore, it should please you to know that the amazing Lp-100 can still deliver even with an average amp.
 You can flex your fingers, and make good music ranging around heavy and mid-level rock, be it classic rock or blues, or hard rock or metal, LP-100 has you covered.

 Watch the epiphone les paul 100 review (in action) courtesy of John Coupland